jo6815en/semi-lines/README.md

 docker pull johannaengman/semi-lines:latest
 ```

-This will fetch the latest version of the Docker image.
+This will fetch the Docker image used to run this code.

 ### Running the Container with Mounted Data